Last Updated on November 18, 2022 by Rakesh Gupta

 High Velocity Sales

 Salesforce High Velocity Sales at the rescue!
 It is a set of tools that automatically prioritize leads, based on the probability of its conversion, using Einstein lead scoring.
-The High Velocity Sales includes tools such as Einstein Lead Scoring, Sales Cadences, Work Queues, Lightning Email and Lightning Dialer (at an extra cost).
+The High Velocity Sales includes tools such as Einstein Lead Scoring, Sales Cadences, Work Queues, Lightning Email and Sales Dialer (at an extra cost).
 Each of the above features makes the Inside Sales Reps more productive and efficient thereby, helping them to reach out to more leads in less amount of time.

 Advantages of using High Velocity Sales, as an outreach tool, includes: